Open Country Mag

 Open Country Mag is a Nigerian magazine that covers African literature, the Nigerian film industry, and culture.
 It was founded in 2020 by writer Otosirieze Obi-Young.

-University of Maryland's Department of African and African American Studies has described it as "one of the most important and ambitious platforms for African writers."
+The magazine has been praised for "building a permanent record of African cultural figures through long-form storytelling."
+The University of Maryland's Department of African and African American Studies has described it as "one of the most important and ambitious platforms for African writers."

 Features

 Open Country Mag publishes culture journalism, commentary, book and film reviews, new writing, book excerpts, and is reputed for its longform profiles.
-These include cover story features on writers Chimamanda Ngozi Adichie, Teju Cole, Damon Galgut, Tsitsi Dangarembga, Maaza Mengiste, and Chinelo Okparanta, and actor Rita Dominic.
+These include cover story features on writers Chimamanda Ngozi Adichie, Wole Soyinka, Teju Cole, Damon Galgut, Tsitsi Dangarembga, Maaza Mengiste, and Chinelo Okparanta, and actor Rita Dominic.